anmolmahajan/EZTweepyClasses/README.md

 # EZTweepyClasses
-An easy interface for collecting twitter data through tweepy
+An easy interface for collecting twitter data through tweepy.
+For NLP, I will be creating a separate repository when I clean up my hacky scripts

 # Installing Dependencies